rsdoiel/antenna/planet.md

 date: 2025-07-09, from: RTÉ News

-Elon Musk-owned X's CEO Linda Yaccarino said today she would step down from the role in a surprise move, just months after the social media platform was acquired by the billionaire's AI startup, xAI.
+Elon Musk-owned X's CEO Linda Yaccarino said she would step down from the role in a surprise move, just months after the social media platform was acquired by the billionaire's AI startup, xAI.

 <br>